karayabin/universe-snapshot/universe/Ling/Light_BMenu/doc/api/Ling/Light_BMenu/Host/LightBMenuHostInterface/getMenuStructureId.md

 Returns the menu structure id for this host.
-See the [conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md) for more details.
+See the [bmenu conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md) for more details.